36 Things to Do in Connecticut This January Last Updated: January 2023

 Food and Drink Adventures

-16. Hop on the healthy trend.
+17. Hop on the healthy trend.
 If one of your New Year’s resolutions is to eat better, Connecticut has a handful of fresh and local dining spots that will help you meet your goals.
 Or try delicious vegan flavors at these plant-based restaurants, cafes, and eateries.

-18. Take a bite of history.
-Experience fine dining in unique repurposed spaces like a gas station, an engine room, a courtroom or many other reimagined spaces throughout the state.
+19. Take a bite of history.
+Experience fine dining in unique repurposed spaces like a gas station, an engine room, a courtroom, or many other reimagined spaces throughout the state.

-23. Challenge yourself.
-Test your skills and your nerve indoors at the Thrillz High Flying Adventure Park in Danbury, or break a sweat testing your problem-solving skills at Adventure Rooms in Middletown, or find other high-energy family fun at these great locations.
+24. Find thrills indoors.
+Test your skills and your nerve indoors at the Thrillz High Flying Adventure Park in Danbury, break a sweat testing your problem-solving skills at Adventure Rooms in Middletown, or find other high-energy family fun at these great locations.

 Rest and Relaxation

-30. Take a winter retreat.
-Essex, Madison and Greenwich are just a few of Connecticut’s historic and charming towns that offer the perfect winter getaway for you and that special someone.
+34. Take a winter retreat.
+Essex, Madison, and Greenwich are just a few of Connecticut’s historic and charming towns that offer the perfect winter getaway for you and that special someone.

 35. Sip mimosas.
 Two for brunch?
 Enjoy delicious brunch menus with your special someone at spots like Fresh Salt in Old Saybrook, Abigaile's Grille & Wine Bar in Simsbury, Blackstones Grille in Southport, or Oak & Almond in Norwalk, which is known for bottomless mimosas.

 36. Find a new date spot.
 Ready to impress your date?
 Plan a date to unique destinations like On Track Karting in Wallingford or Muse Paintbar in West Hartford, Glastonbury, or South Norwalk.